Like any other state in the United States, Georgia has several obscure traffic laws that you may not be aware of. If you live in...

 What is the Difference Between a Wrongful Death Claim and Survival Action?isabel

 Losing anyone is hard, especially when it is due to the negligence of another.
-It is important to understand the difference between a wrongful death claim and a survival action so you can make an informed decision about how to proceed.
+It is important to understand the difference between a wrongful death claim and a survival action so you can make an informed decision about how to proceed after a devastating accident.
+Wrongful death can occur in many different accidents, not just fatal car crashes.

 Wrongful Death Claims